The Essential Framework for Crafting Strong Applications

 Written statements

 Do not simply restate your resume in your cover letter.
-Use the cover letter to explain what cannot fit on the resume, or to expand in more depth on the most relevant elements.
+Use the cover letter to explain what cannot fit on the resume or to expand in more depth on the most relevant elements.
+Each document should serve a distinct purpose.

 Be Ambitious

+Do not initially limit yourself from possibilities.
+Whatever you most genuinely desire is what you will be motivated to pursue with excellence.
 Be ambitious in your applications.
 This is not the time for modesty.
 That said, ambition must be feasible and supported by your credentials.
-You don’t want to sound grandiose or delusional, but you also don’t want to set low expectations.
+You do not want to sound grandiose or delusional, but you also do not want to set low expectations.
 People want to say yes to meaningful, serious ideas.

 Strong applications are not about impressing people.
 They are about demonstrating alignment, clarity, and direction.
-When those are present, persuasion becomes much easier.
+When those elements are present, persuasion becomes much easier.

 Comments